communitybridge/docs/easycla/project-managers/add-and-manage-git-organizations-and-repositories/README.md

 8. Click **Install GitHub EasyCLA App**.

-9. Sign in to GitHub if sign in window appears, and click **Configure**.
+9. Sign in to GitHub if the sign-in window appears, and click **Configure**.

 ![](../../../.gitbook/assets/configure-cla-for-github-organization.png)